-At the end of the sophomore year, students are required to have a minimum overall grade-point average of 2.0 and a grade-point average of 2.0 in all mathematics, physics, chemistry, and engineering courses to be permitted to enroll in junior-level courses.
-To qualify for graduation, an ENE major must: have satisfied the previously specified course requirements, have satisfied the University’s Academic Requirements, have a minimum cumulative grade-point average of 2.0, and have a minimum grade-point average of 2.0 in engineering courses.
+At the end of the sophomore year, students are required to have a minimum overall grade-point average of 2.00 and a grade-point average of 2.00 in ENE 400, MATH 425, CHEM 405, PHYS 407, MATH 426, CIE 525, and ENE 520 to be permitted to enroll in junior-level courses.
+To qualify for graduation, an ENE major must: have satisfied the previously specified course requirements, have satisfied the University’s Academic Requirements, have a minimum cumulative grade-point average of 2.00, and have a minimum grade-point average of 2.00 in engineering courses.

-Environmental engineers graduating from the municipal processes (MP) emphasis will plan, design, and construct public and private facilities to minimize the impact of human activity on the environment and to protect human health.
-For example, environmental engineers with a municipal processes perspective design and build drinking water treatment systems, municipal and industrial wastewater treatment plants, solid waste management facilities, contaminated ground water remediation systems, and hazardous waste remediation facilities.
+Environmental engineers graduating with a B.S.
+ENE degree will plan, design, and construct public and private facilities to minimize the impact of human activity on the environment and to protect human health.
+For example, environmental engineers design and build drinking water treatment systems, municipal and industrial wastewater treatment plants, solid waste management facilities, contaminated ground water remediation systems, and hazardous waste remediation facilities.
 These facilities must meet regulatory requirements, be cost effective to build and maintain, be safe to operate, and have minimal environmental impact.
-ENE-MP students can also focus on sustainable engineering with a required course (ENE 751) in junior year and two or three senior year electives.
+ENE students can also focus on sustainable engineering with a required course (ENE 751) in junior year and two or three senior year electives, including design electives.

 In ENE 400, students are introduced to the full spectrum of environmental engineering projects that they will subsequently explore in design teams during their degree program.
-As part of these experiences, students visit and tour field sites (ENE 520), and interact with engineers who have been involved in the design and/or construction of the projects.
-Design is integrated throughout the curriculum, and particularly emphasized in junior- and senior-level courses.
-As part of these projects, students analyze treatment alternatives, recommend a system that meets regulatory operational needs, and prepare an implementation schedule and project budget.
-Detailed design projects are performed in ENE 744 and a design elective.
+As part of these experiences, students visit and tour field sites (ENE 520), and through junior and senior year classes and seminars (ASCE, EWRI, ERG), they interact with engineers who talk about engineering consulting and design practices applied to local projects.
+As part of these projects, students: (i) analyze treatment alternatives; (ii) recommend a system that meets regulatory operational needs, and is sustainable; and (iii) prepare an implementation schedule and project budget.
+Detailed design projects are performed in ENE 744 and two design electives.
 CIE/ENE 784 and 788 serve as a capstone design experience where students work on a multi-interdisciplinary environmental engineering project and apply skills learned in other courses while working with real-world clients.
-ENE-MP students do not have to take a course in the Discovery Biological Science category since they satisfy this category with ENE 756, Environmental Engineering Microbiology.
+ENE students do not have to take a course in the Discovery Biological Science category since they satisfy this category with ENE 756, Environmental Engineering Microbiology.

-The following schedule is a sample of a planned program for environmental engineering students completing the major within the municipal processes emphasis.
+The following schedule is a sample of a planned program for environmental engineering students completing the major.